Nodes

 Nodes View.
 This example shows the last two hours of the ‘clock’ metric of eight nodes.
 Node ‘f0147’ of the ‘main’ partition has an average below the configured ‘alert’ threshold, and is colored in red.

-The nodes view, or systems view, is always called in respect to one specified cluster.
+The node overview is always called in respect to one specified cluster.
 It displays the current state of all nodes in that cluster in respect to one selected metric, rendered in form of metric plots, and independent of job meta data, i.e. without consideration for job start and end timestamps.

 Nodes View